nineteen-ninety-six/tube-without-translation/README.md

   <br>
 </div>

-You can get the Firefox and Chrome extensions on their official stores, but for Safari you must [build it yourself](#build-it-yourself) or get a pre-built version in the [releases section](https://github.com/YouG-o/YouTube_No_Translation/releases) because I don't have an apple developer account to publish it on their store.
-Also, I don't provide support for Safari.
+You can get the Firefox and Chrome extensions on their official stores, but for Safari you MUST [build it yourself](#build-it-yourself).
+I do not provide support for Safari.

 ###